 For most wall insulation materials, the highest R-values available for 90-100mm thick wall cavities are in the range of R2.5 to R2.8.

 Injected or blown-in insulation

 Injected or blown-in insulation is pumped into existing walls through small holes in the cladding or lining.
 It can be made from various materials such as urea formaldehyde foam, wool or fibreglass fibres or polystyrene beads.

-Before putting in any type of insulation into existing walls, it’s important to make sure the wall cladding is weather-tight and there is a good wall underlay behind the cladding.
+Before putting in any type of insulation into existing walls, it’s important to make sure the wall cladding is weather-tight and to check if there is a wall underlay behind the cladding.
 This is difficult to assess without opening the walls, so consult a registered or accredited building surveyor before you consider injected or blown-in insulation.

 Some blown-in insulation products are approved for installation in walls without a wall underlay or for installation into a drained and ventilated wall cavity (like brick veneer).
 However, BRANZ recommends against this practice due to moisture risks.